-There are several maternity organizations in our region and you can pick the one you prefer.
+There are several maternity organisations in our region and you can pick the one you prefer.

 You should also enquire with your insurance whether a maternity kit will be sent to you or whether you have to buy one yourself.